kvasdopil/ui-gen/docs/MEMORY.md

 - Viewport transform (camera position and zoom) is auto-saved to IndexedDB with 500ms debounce, auto-loaded on mount
 - Database: Neon PostgreSQL with Prisma ORM (see `prisma/schema.prisma`)
 - User identification: Email hash (SHA-256) used as userId for privacy (see `src/lib/auth.ts` - `hashEmail()` function)
-- Workspace: Each user has a default workspace (email hash + name 'default')
+- Workspace: Users can have multiple workspaces (identified by UUID, no unique constraint on name)
+  - Workspaces are accessed via `/ws/:id` route where `:id` is the workspace UUID
+  - Root path `/` redirects to `/files` for workspace selection
+  - Each workspace maintains its own screens and viewport transform state
-- Screen creation: Two-step process - create screen first via `POST /api/screens`, then create first dialog entry via `POST /api/screens/:id/dialog`
+- Screen creation: Two-step process - create screen first via `POST /api/screens` (requires workspaceId), then create first dialog entry via `POST /api/screens/:id/dialog`
 - Dialog entries: Immutable once created (no update endpoint, only DELETE) - except arrows can be updated via PUT
 - API endpoints: RESTful design with separate endpoints for screens and dialog entries (see `src/app/api/screens/`)
 - Validation: Zod schemas used for all API request validation (see `src/lib/validations.ts`)
 - All API endpoints require authentication - use `getAuthenticatedUser()` from `src/lib/auth.ts`
-- Workspace auto-creation: Use `getOrCreateWorkspace()` from `src/lib/auth.ts` to get or create user's workspace
+- Workspace management: Use `getWorkspaceById()` from `src/lib/auth.ts` to verify workspace ownership
+- All screen/dialog endpoints require `workspaceId` query parameter or in request body
 - Deprecated endpoint: `/api/create` is deprecated but kept for backward compatibility

 ### State Management